JoshuaDoes/discord-userjoinannounce/README.md

 -------------------------------------------------------------------------

-3. Enable developer mode on your Discord client and note down the server ID of the server you'd like to target, the server ID of the server you'd like to announce to, and the channel ID of the channel you'd like to announce to.
+**3. Enable developer mode on your Discord client:**
+- Click the cog in the bottom left, near the speaker icon
+- On the left side of the new window, click "Appearance"
+- Scroll down to the "Advanced" section and turn on "Developer Mode"
+- This may require you to restart Discord

+**4. Configuration:**
-4. Create a file called `config.json` in the same directory as Discord-UserJoinAnnounce.
+- Create a file called `config.json` in the same directory as Discord-UserJoinAnnounce bot.
-Use the below configuration template to set it up.
+- Use the below configuration template to set it up.

-5. Run Discord-UserJoinAnnounce and enjoy!

 **Configuration template:**
 ```JSON